sickrov/sickrov.github.io/README.md

 ## Vulnerabilities - OS
 Is mandatory to keep in mind to define privilege and access control for container / pod:
-- userID's and groupID's
+- userID's and groupID's.
 - Privileged or unpriviliged escalation runs.
-- Linux
+- Linux.

 More info at:
 (<https://kubernetes.io/docs/tasks/configure-pod-container/security-context/>)